RookieITSec/HuginPanoScript/README.md

 ### 3. Run Batch file to deploy the Hugin Script.
+  - The DeployScript.bat in this repo is the script I currently use.
+This may be tweaked as I move forward.
+  - The script could be modified to run the Hugin Script in the next step sequentially by tweaking the "Start" line to not open a new command prompt.
+This would help to limit the resources used on the computer, but will not take advantasge of multi core/threaded processors.

 ### 4. Let the Hugin Script Run
+  - This process will take some time

 ### 5. Monitor Batcher tool thing.
 The above script will send the individual PTO files to the PTBatcher tool from Hugin and run the stitching operations sequentially.